Is There A Secret Structure In How To Write A Sales letter?

 you only have about five seconds to get your reader’s attention.

 The Lead – Where you

-“hook” your prospect.
+“hook” your prospects.
 And deliver the big promise.
-Where you show him how your product or
+Where you show them how your product or

-service will make him richer, smarter, sexier or more powerful.
+service will make them richer, smarter, sexier or more powerful.

-sure you offer your prospect a promise he can’t refuse.
+sure you offer your prospects a promise they can’t refuse.
 Paint

 a picture in your prospect’s mind.